cran-task-views/Tracking/Tracking.md

-- **Habitat use:** Several packages estimate the role of habitat features on animal space use or habitat selection, such `r pkg("amt")` using step selection functions, `r pkg("ctmcmove")` using functional movement modeling, and `r github("Rhabit")` using a classical resource selection function fitted with a Langevin model on movement data.
+- **Habitat use:** Several packages estimate the role of habitat features on animal space use or habitat selection, such `r pkg("amt")` using step selection functions, `r pkg("ctmcmove")` using functional movement modeling, and `r github("papayoun/Rhabit")` using a classical resource selection function fitted with a Langevin model on movement data.
 - **Non-conventional approaches for space use:** Other non-conventional approaches for investigating space use from tracking data can be found in